ravendb/bootcamp/src/unit2/lesson7/README.md

     .ToList();
 ````

-Here RavenDB is instructed to use a 5 seconds time-out.
+Here RavenDB is instructed to use a 5 second time-out.

-There are different strategies you could use here.
-To learn more about how to deal with stale indexes
+There are different strategies you could use.
+To learn more about how to deal with stale indexes,
 I strongly recommend you to read the [official documentation](https://ravendb.net/docs/article-page/latest/csharp/indexes/stale-indexes).

-### Is staleness a real problem?
+### Is Staleness a Real Problem?
 At first sight, the idea of a query that may not be fully up to date sounds scary.
-Right?
-But in practice, this is how we almost always work in the real world.
+In practice, this is how we almost always work in the real world.

-Try this, call your bank and ask them how much money you have in your account (financial systems should be
+Try this: call your bank and ask them how much money you have in your account (financial systems should be
 consistent, right?).
 The answer you’ll get is going to be some variant of: “As of last business day, you had…”.

 Much of management occurs with the previous day's data.
-Strategic decisions usually use even older data.
-In practice, few queries need to reflect real-time data.
-So, why sacrifice computation power and
-responsiveness generating data which nobody cares about?

 ## Great Job!